top of page

 Understanding Unlawful Images

-• An image is unlawful when they go against the commands of the Lord
+• An image is unlawful when it goes against the commands of the Lord

 Exo 20:4